pith/docs/docs/seed/manual/transactions.md

 	* The overridden method and any annotation on this method,
 	* The class/interface and any annotation on this class.

-If no {{< java "org.seedstack.seed.transaction.api.Transactional" "@" >}} annotation is found when the top of the class hierarchy is reached, the method is not transactional and not intercepted at all.
+If no {{< java "org.seedstack.seed.transaction.Transactional" "@" >}} annotation is found when the top of the class hierarchy is reached, the method is not transactional and not intercepted at all.

 # Automatic metadata resolution